 Native to (or naturalized in) Oregon:

 - Conifer, evergreen tree, 40-70 ft (12-21 m) tall or higher, often multistemmed and crooked trunk, crown rounded and open.
 Bark gray-brown, thick, deeply fissured, exfoliating in irregular patches, revealing a red-brown under bark.
 Needles 3 per bundle, 20-30 cm long, slender, 1.5 mm wide, drooping, light blue-green, serrate on margins, stomatal lines on all sides, leaf sheath about 25 mm at first.
-Cones solitary or several laterally arranged, persisting for 3-7 years, mostly 15-25 cm long, egg-shaped, cone-scales long, thick.
+Cones solitary or several laterally arranged, persisting for 3-7 years, large, 15-25 cm long, egg-shaped, cone-scales long, thick

 - Sun or light shade.
 Best if grown on well-drained soil, found on dry ridges in foothills and low mountains.
 Very ornamental

 - sabiniana: after Joseph Sabine, (1770-1837) British barrister and horticulturist, patron of David Douglas, who introduced the pine in England in 1832.
 Douglas died in Hawaii in 1834 on his way back to England.

 - Corvallis: on the east side of Arboretum Road